conda-forge/openmc-feedstock/README.md

 Summary: OpenMC Monte Carlo Code

-OpenMC is a Monte Carlo particle transport simulation code focused on neutron criticality calculations.
-It is capable of simulating 3D models based on constructive solid geometry with second-order surfaces.
-The particle interaction data is based on ACE format cross sections, also used in the MCNP and Serpent Monte Carlo codes.
+OpenMC is a community-developed Monte Carlo neutron and photon transport simulation code.
+It is capable of performing fixed source, k-eigenvalue, and subcritical multiplication calculations on models built using either a constructive solid geometry or CAD representation.
+OpenMC supports both continuous-energy and multigroup transport.
+The continuous-energy particle interaction data is based on a native HDF5 format that can be generated from ACE files produced by NJOY.
+Parallelism is enabled via a hybrid MPI and OpenMP programming model.

 Current build status